PrimaveraDeveloper/lithium/howto/howto-generated-code.md

 </template>
 ```

-This file provides two very important pieces of information to make the code generator work correctly to determine exactly which files it should generate for each project in the solution:
+This XML provides two very important pieces of information to make the code generator work correctly to determine exactly which files it should generate for each project in the solution:

 - The project where this template is located (to know which files should be generated).
-- The location of the source service model (used to read it when generating code).
+- The location of the source service model (to read it when generating code).

-> These files should never be modified or removed from the projects.
+> These files should never be modified or removed from the solution.

 ## Transforming Templates (Generating Code)